pagkly/Zed/Investopedia4/Green Fund.md

 The buildings sector includes builders who use energy-efficient materials, making each building's carbon footprint smaller—whether they're being used for commercial, residential, or office use.

-Socially conscious investing has continued to gain in popularity, which is due largely to increased worldwide exposure to the issue of [[climate change]](https://www.investopedia.com/articles/investing/051514/preparing-your-portfolio-climate-change.asp), as well as increased federal funding for alternative energy and other programs.
+Socially conscious investing has continued to [[Gain|gain]] in popularity, which is due largely to increased worldwide exposure to the issue of [[climate change]](https://www.investopedia.com/articles/investing/051514/preparing-your-[[Portfolio|portfolio]]-climate-change.asp), as well as increased federal funding for alternative energy and other programs.
 Since 2009, the Green Transition Scoreboard, a project run by Ethical Markets Media, has tracked a cumulative $10.39 trillion invested in the green economy through the end of 2019.1

-Some of the green mutual funds that are available include the [[TIAA-CREF Social Choice Equity Fund]](https://www.tiaa.org/public/responsible-investment-funds) (TICRX), the [[Trillium ESG Global Equity Fund]](https://www.trilliuminvest.com/mutual-funds/trillium-esg-global-equity-fund) (PORTX), and the [[Green Century Balanced Fund]](https://www.greencentury.com/balanced-fund/) (GCBLX).
+Some of the green mutual funds that are available include the [[TIAA-CREF Social Choice Equity Fund]](https://www.tiaa.org/public/responsible-investment-funds) (TICRX), the [[Trillium ESG Global Equity Fund]](https://www.trilliuminvest.com/mutual-funds/trillium-esg-global-[[Equity|equity]]-fund) (PORTX), and the [[Green Century Balanced Fund]](https://www.greencentury.com/balanced-fund/) (GCBLX).

 ## Performance of Green Funds